gusttavocdn/computer_science_with_typescript/src/05_linked_lists/ll-insert-at/challenge-en.md

+# Instructions

 Write a function called insertAt that adds a link to a linked list at the specified index argument and returns the created link.

 For example, if you insert a node D at index 1 in a list A -> B -> C, you will get A -> D -> B -> C.